USAG Japan employee in Kure has served for decades to preserve local history, protect environment

 |0

-This work, USAG Japan employee in Kure has served for decades to preserve local history, protect environment [Image 3 of 3], by Noriko Kudo, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USAG Japan employee in Kure has served for decades to preserve local history, protect environment, by Noriko Kudo, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-USAG Japan employee in Kure has served for decades to preserve local history, protect environment